 Missing teeth can cause a lot of problems — they often make it difficult to eat, speak, and smile without embarrassment.
-If you’re missing adjacent teeth, replacing each of them individually can be costly and inconvenient.
+If you’re missing adjacent teeth, replacing each of them with individual restorations can be costly and inconvenient.

 That’s why we recommend a dental bridge for patients in this situation.
 Our bridges are customized to your teeth and highly durable for natural-looking, long-lasting results.

-Since they’re customized to your smile, you can rest assured that your dental bridge will look attractive and fit comfortably.
+Since they’re customized to your smile, you can rest assured that your dental bridge will blend seamlessly into your smile, fit comfortably, and function like natural teeth.

 If your surrounding teeth are damaged or already protected with crowns, a dental bridge is an ideal option for you.
 If not, you may want to consider dental implants to avoid filing down your natural teeth.